2013 FIA WTCC Race of Russia: Testing and free practice

 Muller was the quickest driver in Friday's test session which took place on a drying track.
-Gabriele Tarquini was third having topped the times in the first half of the session, Tom Coronel was second fastest.
+Gabriele Tarquini was running third having topped the times in the first half of the session, and Tom Coronel was the second fastest.

-Coronel was fastest in the first free practice session on Saturday morning ahead of Robert Huff and Muller.
-Karamyshev was tenth quickest.
+Coronel was fastest in the first free practice session on Saturday morning, ahead of Robert Huff and Muller.
+Karamyshev was tenth quickest in this session.
 Muller then led an RML 1–2 in the second practice session.

 Qualifying

 Coronel had been fastest in the first part of qualifying which remained dry despite a threat of rain.
 A number of drivers were close to dropping out of qualifying in the first session with Huff and Norbert Michelisz getting through after late improvements.
 The first driver to drop out in Q1 was Fredy Barth who was just over one–hundredth of a second off Michelisz's time.
 Tiago Monteiro was 22nd after a water pump problem on his Honda Civic.

-The weather changed in Q2 with rain starting to fall meaning there were very few flying laps.
+The weather changed in Q2 as it started to rain.
+This meant that there were very few flying laps.
 Muller set the benchmark time of 1:45.335 with the fastest times being slower in the session as the rain got heavier.
 Coronel was second ahead of Huff, Michelisz and Tarquini.
 James Thompson was sixth at Lada's home race.
 Mehdi Bennani was tenth to secure pole position on the reversed grid for race two, he would then start alongside Liqui Moly Team Engstler's Charles Ng.
 Yokohama Trophy points leader missed out on the reversed grid in eleventh ahead of his former teammate Tom Chilton in twelfth.

 After qualifying, both of the Campos Racing cars had their lap times removed.
 Karamyshev failed to stop and get his car weighed after the session while his teammate Fernando Monje's car failed the scrutineering check.
 Castrol Honda World Touring Car Team driver Monteiro received a grid penalty for race one when the team decided to change the engine as a precaution after experiencing overheating issues.